xixiaofinland/sf.nvim/README.md

 ## Often used commands

-Often used commands are also saved as user commands: Ex `:Sf` then hit tab to list all defined user commands.
+Often used commands are also saved as user commands: Ex `:Sf` then hit the tab to list all defined user commands.
 ![Image 005](https://github.com/xixiaofinland/sf.nvim/assets/13655323/d5e9b626-e75f-4ecb-befc-c8535da8f2d9)

 For example: